Decoherence and Probability: Probability and Classicality

+Purely formal derivations do not have physical content.
 Classical possibility space models do not emerge \textit{ab initio} from a non-probabilistic and uninterpreted formalism, but rather are emergent in the relevant sense from a partially interpreted, quasi-probabilistic structure.
 The model of the emergence of classical phenomenology that decoherence models based upon the Wigner function provide is explicitly reliant on its role as a quasi-probability density function in inducing a possibility space weighting.
 Decoherence must be understood as a basis for quasi-probabilistic emergence rather than non-probabilistic emergence.
-It is also worth noting that the justification of the Wigner function as the privileged representation of quasi-probability relies upon its unique ability to recover the \textit{experimentally confirmed} marginals given by Born rule probabilities.
+It is also worth noting that the justification for treating the Wigner function as the preferred representation of quasi-probability relies upon its privileged \textit{empirical} position among quasi-probability representations and corresponding $\star$-product association rules.
+That is, as noted in the previous sub-section, it is only the Wigner function together with the Moyal $\star$-product that leads to the full set of \textit{experimentally confirmed} marginal distributions corresponding to the Born rule.

 Furthermore, as already noted, Wigner positivity is \textit{necessary but not sufficient} for us to interpret a model as a representation of a classical possibility space due to the failure of localisability and conservation.
 To understand the relation between the two one is required to provide an account of the \textit{semi-classical limiting relation} between the two which we will in the following section.
-What we can show, however, is that there is an isomorphism between the dynamical moment equations in quantum and classical possibly space formalisms with the Wigner function and probability density function playing identical roles in the relevant equations, cf. \cite[p.23]{wallace:2021}.
+There is an isomorphism, however, between the dynamical moment equations in quantum and classical possibly space formalisms with the Wigner function and probability density function playing identical roles in the relevant equations, cf. \cite[p.23]{Wallace:2021}.

 Consider the dynamical equations for the expectation values (first moments) of position and momentum in the two models.
 Assume a Hamiltonian of the standard form $H=\frac{p^2}{2m}+V(q)$.
 Explicit application of the star product as a pseudo-differential operation then gives the expression for the quantum momentum expectation value: